A cemetery differs from a Church Yard in that anyone can be buried there, regardless of their religious beliefs.

 c/ A memorial stone on a grave can cost more than £1,500.

-Malpas cemetery is probably the only one which still has a resident caretaker and grave digger in the Cheshire West and Chester Council catchment area of which there are 31 Church Yards and Cemeteries.
+Up until recently, Malpas cemetery was had a resident caretaker and grave digger in the Cheshire West and Chester Council catchment area of which there are 31 Church Yards and Cemeteries.

 Running costs for Malpas Cemetery are currently around £23,000 per year.